-Designated handicap-accessible parking is available in the parking garages and Blue, Red and Green shuttle bus lots.
+Designated accessible parking is available in the parking garages and Blue, Red and Green shuttle bus lots.
 All shuttle buses are equipped with lift gear to accommodate wheelchairs and electric scooters.

 Wheelchairs and special needs

 Wheelchairs can be reserved in advance through airline 800 reservation numbers, their website or the ticket counter and check-in.
-Click here for airline contact information.
+Information can be found on our Airline Contact Information webpage.

 All restrooms are fully equipped for wheelchair access.
 Family restrooms are also conveniently located throughout the terminal for families traveling with small children, an elderly parent or someone requiring special accommodation.